Aadarsh45/FlavorGo/README.md

 ## 📌 Overview

-FlavorGo brings together cutting-edge mobile development and AI to identify dishes, suggest personalized food options, and streamline the food ordering experience.
+FlavorGo brings together cutting-edge mobile development and AI to identify dishes, suggest food options, and streamline the food ordering experience.
 From detecting your meal through a camera to managing past orders and nearby deliveries — FlavorGo is your complete food guide.

 ---